Peter-Juhasz/AzureArchiver/readme.md

  - Visual Studio 2019 Preview
  - .NET Core SDK 2.2

+Place a file named `appsettings.json` into your project, at least as a placeholder.

 ## Troubleshooting

  - Make sure you have a valid key for your Storage Account.
 You can try it in another tool like Storage Explorer.